jonna-t1/Starbucks_AB_testing/README.md

 #### Optimization Strategy

 Your task is to use the training data to understand what patterns in V1-V7 to indicate that a promotion should be provided to a user.
-Specifically, your goal is to maximize the following metrics:
+Specifically, the goal is to maximize the following metrics:

 * **Incremental Response Rate (IRR)**